N.F.-Board: 2025 Mixed Viva World Cup

 On 1 February 2024, the N.F.-Board announced the 2025 Mixed Viva World Cup, which would have "both a mix of genres and a mix of rules of the game", and is said to be restricted to non-FIFA UN countries, subdivisions of countries, and transnational/indigenous people.
 The cup was scheduled to run from June 20–29.
 However, the event was cancelled due to unknown reasons.

 2026 and 2028 Viva World Cups

 On 18 January 2025, they, once again, announced 2 new Viva World Cups for 2026 and 2028, saying the 2026 Viva World Cup would also be restricted to non-FIFA UN countries, 2028, to the non-FIFA islands and archipelagos.
 But, they refused to disclose more detail about the two new Viva World Cups beyond that.

 Viva World Cup

-The events that were placed are as follows (striken-out events are cancelled, italicized ones are planned):
+The events that were placed are as follows (stricken-out events are cancelled, italicized ones are planned):